A9 road (Scotland)

 Between Edinburgh and Falkirk the old A9 route has been reclassified into the A803 and the B9080 amongst others; part of the route between Kirkliston and Maybury no longer exists as the area is now part of Edinburgh Airport.
 Between Falkirk and Bridge of Allan, the A9 survives as a more or less parallel road to the M9.

 The link between the M9 and the A9, by Bridge of Allan, is the Keir Roundabout.

+A major project is underway to upgrade the A9 between Perth and Inverness by 2035.